wake-82/DepthLive3D/README.md

 Q: Target FPS is capped at 30.<br>
 A: In PC mode, SBS and TB settings only support up to 30 FPS due to limitations in the capture method.

-Q: An error occurs as soon as conversion starts when the NVENC codec is selected.
+Q: An error occurs as soon as conversion starts when the NVENC codec is selected.<br>
 A: Driver compatibility for FFmpeg's NVENC codec varies depending on the build version.
 Please update to the latest NVIDIA graphics driver.

+Q: Anaglyph output in PC mode does not work when using Virtual Desktop.<br>
+A: Anaglyph output in PC mode does not support 3D rendering in virtual display environments like Virtual Desktop.
+However, by switching to Output mode, you can display the anaglyph screen in Virtual Desktop.

 ---